-As a conductor of symphony orchestra he has prepared concerts with Lithuanian National Symphony Orchestra, Lithuanian Chamber, Kaunas City Symphony, Klaipėda Musical Theater, Klaipėda Chamber, Lithuanian Academy of Music and Theater and other orchestras.
+As a conductor of symphony orchestra, he has prepared concerts with Lithuanian National Symphony Orchestra, Lithuanian Chamber Orchestra, Kaunas City Symphony Orchestra, Klaipėda State Musical Theatre Orchestra, Klaipėda Chamber Orchestra, Lithuanian Academy of Music and Theatre Orchestra and other orchestras.
 In the upcoming season, M. Barkauskas is invited to conduct the orchestras in Slovakia, Germany, France, Poland, the Czech Republic and Bulgaria.

-From 2008 M. Barkauskas is the Art Director and Conductor of Vilnius B. Dvarionas 10 Year Music School Youth Symphony Orchestra.
-From 2013 he teaches at Lithuanian Music and Theater Academy in Conducting, Singing and Choral Conducting Departments.
+From 2008 M. Barkauskas is the Artistic Director and Conductor of Vilnius Balys Dvarionas 10 Year Music School Youth Symphony Orchestra.
+From 2013, he teaches at Lithuanian Music and Theatre Academy in Conducting, Singing and Choral Conducting Departments.

 In 2016 Modestas Barkauskas was acknowledged as the best young artist and awarded with a Golden Stage Cross, the most prestigious Lithuanian theatre award.
 In 2017 November in Katowice (Poland) Modestas Barkauskas won the 3rd Prize, bronze baton and the prize of 15 000 € in a prestigious the X Grzegorz Fitelberg International Competition for Conductors.